ldhandley/Unreal.js-Wiki/Writing-your-own-extension.md

 Unreal.js doesn't require any meta data to expose into Javascript because UnrealEngine has already enough information of `UCLASS`, `UPROPERTY` and `UFUNCTION`.
 So if you want some functions to be used within `*.js`, you may declare a `UBlueprintFunctionLibrary`.
+This doesn't require the whole engine to be rebuilt.

 ```c++
 class UMyBlueprintFunctionLibrary : public UBlueprintFunctionLibrary